Identify similar-tasting red wines based on their intensity from lightest to boldest.

 Red Wines from Lightest to Boldest

-Just 32 red wine varieties make up a majority of the wine available in the marketplace.
+Just 32 red wine varieties make up the majority of the wine available in the marketplace.
 If all red wines were placed on this chart, there would be hundreds!

-By the way, it’s possible to find a wine that doesn’t line up exactly as depicted.
-Still this chart helps discover which red wines are bolder than others.
+By the way, it’s possible to find a wine that doesn’t exactly match the depiction.
+Still, this chart helps discover which red wines are bolder than others.

 On the other hand, wines with lower alcohol, less tannin, and higher acidity are lighter-bodied.